TarynCovert/Catsanova/README.md

 # Catsanova

-This is a mobile application that allows users to scroll through and view information, like, dislike, and get linked to cats available for adoption on Petfinder.com.
+This is a mobile web application that allows users to scroll through and view information, like, dislike, and get linked to cats available for adoption on Petfinder.com.
 The application was built in 3 days and does not currently communicate with the Petfinder API.
-Cat information is
+The cats available in the application were originally pulled from Petfinder

+This application

 the backend API for an e-commerce application.
 This component is responsible for supplying the front-end with information about the products currently stored in the database.